OSCAR WILDE, A VAGABOND WITH A MISSION: THE STORY OF OSCAR WILDE’S LECTURE TOURS OF BRITAIN AND IRELAND

 JONATHAN FRYER, Writer and Broadcaster

-  OSCAR WILDE, A VAGABOND WITH A MISSION is the first comprehensive study of Wilde’s lecture tours of Great Britain and Ireland.
+OSCAR WILDE, A VAGABOND WITH A MISSION is the first comprehensive study of Wilde’s lecture tours of Great Britain and Ireland between 1883 and 1889.
 Using letters, memoirs, biographies, previously unpublished information and thousands of contemporary newspaper accounts, Geoff Dibb gives us a portrait of Wilde which we have never seen

 before.
 Click here to read a review by Matthew Sturgis.

 TWO WORKS BY OSCAR WILDE, A HELLENIST AT OXFORD.

 THE WOMEN OF HOMER and HELLENISM are now available at the reduced price of £12 for the two, inclusive of UK postage.
 To enquire about postage to other countries, please contact Robert Whelan.

 OSCAR WILDE: THE WOMEN OF HOMER, edited by Thomas Wright and Donald Mead, is published by the Oscar Wilde Society in a limited cloth bound hardback illustrated edition.

 HELLENISM, edited by Thomas Wright, is included in issue No. 41 of The Wildean.

 In 1876 Oscar Wilde, then an undergraduate studying classics at Magdalen College, Oxford, wrote an article surveying the chapter ‘The Women of Homer’ from John Addington Symonds’s newly published Studies of the Greek Poets (Second Series).
 The article was both a review of Symonds’s book and a general introduction to the heroines of Homer’s epics.
 Wilde failed to complete the piece, abandoning it after penning 8,500 words.